gaaldvd/gaaldvd/README.md

 ## Geology

-I mainly focus on developing applications for various fields of geoscience, from simple solutions to more complex software.
+I mainly focus on developing libraries and applications for various fields of geoscience, from simple solutions to more complex software.

 ## Contact